 Finally, you can only adjust FSA contribution amounts at open enrollment or with a change in employment or family status.

 A big advantage of an FSA is that all your funds are available immediately the day you enroll.
-Even though you haven’t paid in yet, the full contribution amount you elected during open enrollment is accessible to spend on health expenses at the beginning of the year.
+Even though you haven’t paid in yet, the full contribution amount you elected for the year during open enrollment is accessible to spend on health expenses at the beginning of the year.

 You can also use an FSA with any health insurance plan.

 You can’t deduct FSA contributions on your tax return.
 However, funds are withdrawn from your paycheck before taxes are deducted, so any money you contribute to an FSA is not subject to payroll taxes.